 Example of a state map: America’s Sickest States

 While diagrams aren’t new, they can be a whole lot more interesting than a page from an Ikea instruction booklet.
-The key is choosing a topic matter that’s interesting and lends well to creating a diagram for.
+The key is choosing a topic matter that’s interesting and lends well to creating a diagram.
 Case in point: The health vertical is a great niche to pitch human body diagrams, but no publisher will want it if it doesn’t offer something previously unknown or a fresh take on an existing concept.

 Example of a diagram: The Truth About Mile-High Romance

 For this campaign, we didn’t want to go with a traditional bar chart to relay the results of where on a plane people have become members of the mile-high club.
-We thought, why not show the percentages for each section of the plane on an actual airplane?
-The diagram above was our final result and was much jazzier than reporting the stats in a basic format.
+We thought, why not show the percentages for each section of the aircraft on an actual airplane?
+The diagram above was our final result and was much jazzier than reporting the stats in a raw format.
 Altogether, the study was mentioned on over 260 sites, including MSN, NY Post, and Daily Mail.

 Example of parallax: Drug Bless America

 A Fractl parallax project called Drug Bless America takes viewers on a journey through the country’s complicated relationship with illicit drugs.
-Instead of overwhelming viewers with all of the information up front, viewers are presented with different sides of the story as they scroll.
+Instead of overwhelming viewers with all of the information upfront, viewers are presented with different sides of the story as they scroll.